MALAWI BIRDING TOUR: DETAILED ITINERARY

 Malawi: Day 1 Our tour begins around midday at Lilongwe airport, from where we will drive to the Dzalanyama Forest Reserve, where we will stay for three nights.
 We should arrive in time for some initial exploration.

 Malawi: Days 2-3 The vast forest reserve of Dzalanyama lies to the west of Lilongwe towards the Mozambique border.
 Within the Dzalanyama Forest Reserve is one of the largest expanses of miombo woodland remaining in the country.
 The woodland covers the low-lying flat areas and ranges from galleries of evergreen forest along the rivers to climax Brachystegia forest on the slopes of the hills.
 The reserve is not rich in mammals but what might be lacking in terms of large herds of game is certainly made up for by a host of birds, many of them miombo endemics.
 At this time of year, most birds will be actively breeding whilst the very big bird parties so characteristic of this habitat will just be forming.
-Early morning sounds emanating from the forest will include a chorus of Ring-necked and Emerald-spotted Wood Doves and perhaps the rhythmic calls of Southern Ground Hornbills, but we will be concentrating on finding species such as the localized Pale-billed Hornbill and the rare Stierling’s Woodpecker (the latter restricted to Malawi, southernmost Tanzania and northern Mozambique).
+Early morning sounds emanating from the forest will include a chorus of Ring-necked and Emerald-spotted Wood Doves and perhaps the rhythmic calls of Southern Ground Hornbills, but we will be concentrating on finding species such as the localized Pale-billed Hornbill and the uncommon Stierling’s Woodpecker (the latter restricted to Malawi, southernmost Tanzania and northern Mozambique).

-Other birds likely to be seen in this habitat include African Cuckoo-Hawk, Wahlberg’s Eagle, African Hawk-Eagle, Lizard Buzzard, Dark Chanting Goshawk, Shikra, Ovambo Sparrowhawk, African Harrier-Hawk (or Gymnogene), Common (Steppe) Buzzard, African Green Pigeon, Klaas’s and Red-chested Cuckoos, Speckled Mousebird, Lilac-breasted and Broad-billed Rollers, Striped and African Pygmy Kingfishers, Little and European Bee-eaters, Common Scimitarbill, Crowned Hornbill, Yellow-fronted Tinkerbird, Black-collared Barbet, Green-backed and Brown-backed Honeybirds, Pallid, Lesser, Scaly-throated and Greater Honeyguides, Golden-tailed, Green-backed (Little Spotted) and Bearded Woodpeckers and Meyer’s Parrot.
+Other birds likely to be seen at Dzalanyama include African Cuckoo-Hawk, Wahlberg’s Eagle, African Hawk-Eagle, Lizard Buzzard, Dark Chanting Goshawk, Shikra, Ovambo Sparrowhawk, African Harrier-Hawk (or Gymnogene), Common (Steppe) Buzzard, African Green Pigeon, Klaas’s and Red-chested Cuckoos, Speckled Mousebird, Lilac-breasted and Broad-billed Rollers, Striped and African Pygmy Kingfishers, Little and European Bee-eaters, Common Scimitarbill, Crowned Hornbill, Yellow-fronted Tinkerbird, Black-collared Barbet, Green-backed and Brown-backed Honeybirds, Pallid, Lesser, Scaly-throated and Greater Honeyguides, Golden-tailed, Green-backed (Little Spotted) and Bearded Woodpeckers and Meyer’s Parrot.

 Passerines include Chinspot Batis, Grey-headed Bushshrike, White-crested and Retz’s Helmetshrikes, Black-crowned Tchagra, Brubru, White-breasted and Black Cuckooshrikes, African Golden and Black-headed Orioles, White-tailed Blue Flycatcher, Flappet Lark, Black (Eastern) Saw-wing, Pearl-breasted Swallow, Red-faced Crombec, Red-faced and Short-winged Cisticolas, Neddicky, Red-winged Warbler, Green-capped Eremomela, Arrow-marked Babbler, African Yellow White-eye, Yellow-bellied and Southern Hyliotas, African Spotted Creeper, Violet-backed Starling, Grey Tit-Flycatcher, Southern Black, Pale, Ashy and African Dusky Flycatchers, Yellow-throated Petronia, Holub’s Golden and Red-headed Weavers, Black-winged Red Bishop, Red-collared Widowbird, African Firefinch, Bronze and Red-backed Mannikins, Pin-tailed and Broad-tailed Paradise Whydahs, Mountain and African Pied Wagtails, Wood Pipit, Yellow-fronted and Brimstone Canaries and Golden-breasted and Cabanis’s Buntings.

-Along the river, we may flush a Black-crowned Night Heron and should see Hamerkop, Reed Cormorant and Hadada Ibis.
+Along the river, we should see Hamerkop, Black-crowned Night Heron, Reed Cormorant and Hadada Ibis.
 The skulking Tropical Boubou occurs in the riverine thickets, whilst overhanging branches and reeds hold a multitude of nesting Village and Southern Masked Weavers.
 In the treetops stunning Schalow’s Turaco utter their raucous cries and Red-eyed and Tambourine Doves chant monotonously while Blue Waxbill and the brightly coloured Red-throated Twinspot forage quietly on the ground and Hildebrandt’s Francolins call from the dense undergrowth.
 In the thicker tangles we should hear the strange noise made by the African Broadbill during its remarkable clockwork-toy-like display and we will try to get a good look at this amazing avian spectacle.

 Other species we may well find in this area include Brown-hooded Kingfisher, Cardinal Woodpecker, Black-throated Wattle-eye, Orange-breasted Bushshrike, Black-backed Puffback, Fork-tailed Drongo, African Paradise Flycatcher, Pied Crow, Dark-capped Bulbul, Yellow-breasted Apalis, Tawny-flanked Prinia, Grey-backed Camaroptera, Kurrichane Thrush, White-browed Robin-Chat, Spectacled Weaver and Variable, Olive, Scarlet-chested and Collared Sunbirds.